From the dumbest case-conversion to SIMD — a benchmark journey

 | BM_ToLower_SSE2 | 226 ns | 225 ns | 2,986,667 | 16.96 GiB/s |

-I also implemented two other functions using the C++ standard library and MSVC compiler-specific __ascii_tolower function.
+I also implemented two other functions using the C++ standard library and MSVC compiler-specific __ascii_tolower function, and included the BM_ToUpper_SSE2 and BM_ToUpper_SWAR in the code and in the benchmarks table.

 inline void ToLower_std(string& s)